sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 By default, the bar chart shows the total number of assets for each Category in the selected global Vocabularies, but you can filter this information in different ways:

 - Using the [filters](#filtering-and-sorting-content-in-the-contents-list) in the [Contents list](#contents-list).
-- Filtering categories in the chart, by clicking the Category name in the chart legend.
+- Filtering categories in the chart by clicking the Category name in the chart legend.
 - Changing the Vocabularies.

 To change the Vocabularies: